 The iPad and many Android devices are available with optional SIM card slots for mobile internet access.
 When coupled with a compatible SIM you don’t need anything else.

-You can probably use your smart phone an alternative to a portable access point.
-Many models offer wireless tethering, so other devices can connect through them.
+You may not be aware that you can also use your smartphone an alternative to a portable access point.
+Many models offer wireless tethering, so other devices can latch onto their internet connection.

-Tethering is usually easy to set up, but can run your phone's battery down quickly.
+Tethering is usually easy to set up, but can run your phone's battery down quickly and quickly eat into data allowances.

 Always check with your mobile network before turning on the tethering function.
 Some contracts don't permit tethering.
 Others will make you pay an additional fee.